tsibley/Bio-Cigar/README.md

 ## align($query, $reference, $start\_pos=1, $reversed=0)

-Takes a query sequence and a reference sequence, and aligns them using gap characters (`-`) according to the CIGAR string.
+Takes a query sequence and a reference sequence and aligns them according to the CIGAR string, using gap characters (`-`) for indels and spaces for soft clipping.
+This is pure string manipulation and as such the match and mismatch operators (`=` and `X`) are assumed to be correct for the given input sequences and not verified.
+Returns an array ref of `[query seq, ref seq]`.

 Optionally, the leftmost reference position (origin 1) can be passed, i.e. the query is aligned starting at that position.

-When `$reversed` is given a true value, the reverse complement of the passed query sequence is used to generate the alignment.
-Returns an array ref storing the aligned sequences in order \[query, ref\].
+When `$reversed` is given a true value, the reverse complement of the passed query sequence is used to generate the alignment.  **Only the IUPAC nucleotide codes `ATCGU` are currently supported for reverse complementation.**

 # AUTHOR